-All classes are available in Spanish and/or English and level 4 is available in Arabic and Farsi.
-In regards to the curriculum on Triple P Parenting, C.O.P.E. provides management briefings, orientation and community awareness meetings to partner agencies.
-They support and organize trainings, including preaccreditation trainings, fidelity oversight and clinical and peer support in an effort to build and maintain a pool of Triple P practitioners
+All classes are available in Spanish, Arabic, Farci and/or English.
+In order to outreach to the community about the curriculum and benefits of Triple P Parenting, C.O.P.E. provides management briefings, orientation and community awareness meetings to partner agencies.
+C.O.P.E. supports and organizes annual trainings for other partnering agencies, including pre-accreditation trainings, fidelity oversight and clinical and peer support in an effort to build and maintain a pool of Triple P practitioners.

-- b.
-Target Population: Contra Costa County parents of children and youth with identified special needs. - c.
-Payment Limit: \$231,750(6 17), through First Five: \$77,250 (0 5). - d.
-Number served: For FY 15/16: 230 (6 - 17) and 241 (0 - 5).

-- Completed 28 parent education classes of for various levels of parenting problems. - Pre and Post Test show improvements in measures of parenting style (laxness, over-reactivity, and hostility), decrease of depression/anxiety measures, and decrease in frequency of child problem behavior, improvement in child adjustment behavior and caregivers level of stress about these behaviors.
+- Ta entified special needs.
+Our targeted population includes caregivers residing in underserved communities throughout Contra Costa County.rget Population: Contra Costa County parents of children and youth with id - b.
+Payment Limit: \$238,703 - c.
+Number served: For FY 16/17: 321 (6-17) and 229 (0-5). - d.
+Outcomes: - MHSA: Completed 30, Level 2-5 parent education classes and seminars addressing a variety of parenting problems. - First 5: Completed 17 Level 4 parent education classes - Pre-and-Post Test show improvements in measures of parenting style (laxness, over-reactivity, and hostility), decrease of depression, anxiety and stress measures, and decrease in frequency of child problem behavior, improvement in child adjustment behavior and caregivers level of stress about these behaviors.